AbbasElHachem/pws-pyqc/README.md

-# qcpy-pws
+# pws-pyqc
-  Quality Control Personal Weather Station (PWS) python filter developed and applied in the following paper:
+  Personal Weather Station (PWS) quality control python filter.

 ## How to cite:
 Bárdossy, A., Seidel, J., and El Hachem, A.: The use of personal weather station observation for improving precipitation estimation and interpolation, Hydrol.
 Earth Syst.
 Sci.
 Discuss. [preprint], https://doi.org/10.5194/hess-2020-42, in review, 2020.